As used in this chapter:

 (K) "Deputy registrar" means an individual appointed by the local registrar, with the approval of the director, under section 3705.05, of the Revised Code.
 In the case of the absence, illness, or disability of the local registrar, the deputy registrar acts in his or her place.

-(L) "Sub-registrar" means a person appointed by a local registrar for the purpose of accepting death certificates, fetal death certificates or provisional death certificates for filing and for issuing burial permits, as provided in section 3705.17 of the Revised Code.
+(L) "Sub-registrar" means a person appointed by a local registrar for the purpose of approving permits for the disposition of remains , as provided in section 3705.17 of the Revised Code.

 (M) "Final disposition" means the burial, cremation, entombment, removal from the state, donation, or other authorized disposition of a dead body or a fetus.

 (N) "Cremation" means the reduction to ashes of a dead body.

 (O) "System of vital statistics means the registration, collection, preservation, amendment, and certification of vital records, the collection of other reports required by Chapter 3705. of the Revised Code and activities related thereto.